Raul072103/Veridion-Challenge/README.md

 ### Another important thing

-The description of the challenge strictly implies grouping duplicates together so I won't do anything reargding merging duplicates together.
+The description of the challenge strictly implies grouping duplicates together so I won't do anything regarding merging duplicates together.

 # Initial thoughts